What can I do?

-If it’s an emergency and you suspect a child is at serious risk, or a crime against a child has been committed this must be reported.
+If it is an emergency and you suspect a child or young person is at serious risk, or a crime against a child or young person has been committed this must be reported.

-A lot of the time it may not be obvious that a child is at risk, you may need to rely on a hunch or feeling uncomfortable about a situation.
-Don’t wait until you are certain, always put a child first.
+It may not be obvious that a child or young person is at risk, you may need to rely on a hunch or feeling uncomfortable about a situation.
+Don’t wait until you are certain, always put the child or young person first.

-Taking action to protect a child doesn't always mean extreme measures.
+Taking action to protect a child or young person doesn't always mean extreme measures.
 There are lots of things you can do which may help to prevent abuse even occurring or stop it very early.

-Be prepared to do something to make a child’s life better or safer.
+Be prepared to do something to make a child or young person’s life better or safer.
 It can take just one person to make a real difference.

-It is not easy at any time to get involved, especially when your concerns are with family or friends.
-By lending a hand or a listening ear at an early stage you may prevent something more serious:
+It is not easy at any time to get involved, especially when your concerns are with family or friends, but by lending a hand or a listening ear at an early stage, you may prevent something more serious.

 - Learn to recognise the signs